PhotoNecf/PhotoNecf/README.md

-Moreover, we calculated AUC and EER from the correlation matrix between RAW odd photos and the correlation matrix between RAW even photos, i.e., two 1665X1665 matrices .
-The results show 99.99% AUC and 0.253% EER for RAW odd photos, and 99.92% AUC and 0.497% EER for RAW even photos, both indicating highly discriminative ability.
+Moreover, we calculated AUC and EER from the correlation matrix between RAW odd fingerprints and the correlation matrix between RAW even fingerprints, i.e., two 1665X1665 matrices .
+The results show 99.99% AUC and 0.253% EER for RAW odd fingerprints, and 99.92% AUC and 0.497% EER for RAW even fingerprints, both indicating highly discriminative ability.

 ### Network Performance on Android RAW photos and JPEG photos